adjust/ios_sdk/README.md

 ### <a id="att-framework"></a>AppTrackingTransparency framework

-For each package sent, the Adjust backend receives one of the following four (4) states of consent to access to app-related data that can be used for tracking the user or the device:
+For each package sent, the Adjust backend receives one of the following four (4) states of consent for access to app-related data that can be used for tracking the user or the device:

 - Authorized
 - Denied